 Applicants need to certify English skills at the C1 level of the Common European Framework of Reference for Languages.
 Language skills can also be certified by the CAE (Cambridge English: Advanced), the IELTS (International English Language Testing System – a minimum score of 7.5), or the TOEFL (Test of English as a foreign language) with a minimum score of 100 for the internet version.
-A document showing that applicants spent at least one year at an English-language university in an anglophone country would also be sufficient (if you are unsure if your university qualifies, please enquire via email), as would a bachelor's degree in a subject that also has a C1 level English requirement.
+A document showing that applicants spent at least one year at an English-language university in an anglophone country would also be sufficient (if you are unsure if your university qualifies, please enquire via email), as would a BA degree in a subject that also has a C1 level English requirement.
 Please note that we do not accept language certificates by DAAD or any university language department, only officially certified language test results.
 Applicants must prove their language skills upon application – a preliminary admission is not possible.
 Proof of German language skills is not necessary for the application.

-Since this is a consecutive Master's program your chances will be limited.
+Since this is a consecutive MA program your chances will be limited.
 However, the examination board will decide whether your degree is equivalent to a degree in history or area studies based on the courses you took for your degree.

 If you did not major in history or area studies, please include a transcript of records that proves that you earned at least 60 ECTS (equivalent to about one third of your undergraduate degree) in historical or area studies courses.
 Your area studies courses should reveal a focus on one region.